aimms/function-reference/data-management/case-management/casefilesave.rst

         a network location.

     *contents*
-        A subset of ``AllIdentifiers`` containing all the identifiers that must be saved.
+        A subset of :aimms:set:`AllIdentifiers` containing all the identifiers that must be saved.
 Preferrably, this set is an element of :aimms:set:`AllCaseFileContentTypes` such that, when reading back the case file, the content type can be determined correctly.